New From Innova: Lukas Ligeti “Pattern Time”

 Gianni Gebbia, saxophone

-Aly Keita, balafon
+Aly Keita, balafon (West African marimba)

-Michael Manring, bass
+Michael Manring. bass

 “With Pattern Time, Lukas Ligeti and his group introduce a style of music that is hard to categorize for the best of reasons: it is something the likes of which have not been heard before.
 Is it a new direction in jazz, perhaps more specifically in African jazz?
 Is it a new idiom in the otherwise unidiomatic realm of creative improvised music?
 Ultimately, such questions may be impossible to answer.
 This, however, is for sure: it is a fresh approach to both sound and rhythm, a musical conversation that uses a new syntax that comes across as immediately striking; an abstract language the listener can instantly understand — with enough motion to keep a restless octopus happy.